scrapy/quotesbot/README.md

-# quotesbot
+# QuotesBot
-This is a Scrapy project to scrape quotes from famous people from http://quotes.toscrape.com ((github repo)[https://github.com/scrapinghub/spidyquotes]).
+This is a Scrapy project to scrape quotes from famous people from http://quotes.toscrape.com ([github repo](https://github.com/scrapinghub/spidyquotes)).

 This project is only meant for educational purposes.